commercial conveyor dishwasher

 The pandemic is big, complicated and certainly scary.
 While taking a wrecking ball to the economy, it has also prompted many to fear getting back to business-as-usual.
 The impact of the pandemic on how people think and feel can't be ignored.

-Make it clear that your staff are regularly and thoroughly washing their hands and make it easy for your customers to sanitise their own as they enter.
+Make it clear that staff must regularly and thoroughly wash their hands, and make it easy for your customers to sanitise their own as they enter.

-Make it clear that your surfaces, your tables and your prep counters, are being kept COVID-free.
+Make it clear that your surfaces, your tables and your prep counters are being kept virus-free.